Walkthrough

 |---|---|

-npx perstack logBy default, this shows a summary of the latest job — the Expert that ran, the steps it took, and any errors.
+docker run --rm -it \ -v ./bash-gaming:/workspace \ perstack/perstack logBy default, this shows a summary of the latest job — the expert that ran, the steps it took, and any errors.

 Key options for deeper inspection: